orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 -  Compute horizontal disparities with a block matching algorithm

--  Refing Disparities to sub-pixel precision with a dichotomy algorithm
+-  Refine disparities to sub-pixel precision with a dichotomy algorithm

--  Apply an optional Median filter
+-  Apply an optional median filter

 -  Filter disparities based on the correlation score (optional) and exploration bounds